🎓 Program Overview

 - Bogus: generating realistic fake data for tests without manual fixture creation

-ASP.NET Core supports two API styles: Minimal APIs (the modern, low-ceremony approach introduced in .NET 6 and now the preferred pattern) and Controller-based Web API (the classic MVC-style approach still dominant in enterprise codebases).
-Both are covered β you will know when to use each and how to work in either.
+ASP.NET Core supports two API styles — Minimal APIs (the modern, low-ceremony approach) and Controller-based Web API (the classic MVC-style approach dominant in enterprise codebases).
+Both are covered — you will know when to use each and how to work in either.

 - Minimal API architecture: WebApplication, route registration, endpoint filters, and the request pipeline

-- Route groups: organising Minimal API endpoints into logical groups with shared middleware and prefixes
+- Route groups: organising endpoints into logical groups with shared middleware and prefixes

-- Parameter binding: route values, query strings, request body, headers, and services β automatic binding and custom binding
+- Parameter binding: route values, query strings, request body, headers, and services — automatic and custom binding

 - TypedResults: strongly-typed result helpers for consistent, documented response types